SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/03-Server-Side-Rendering.md

 [slide hideTitle]

-# When to use Server Side Rendering?
+# When to use Server-Side Rendering?

 ## Search Engine Optimization